T3kton/contractor/INSTALL.rst

   a2dissite 000-default
   service apache2 reload

+you might want to tweek /etc/apache2/sites-available/contractor.conf

 yon now take a look at the contractor ui at http://<contractor ip>

 now we will install subcontractor::

+  dpkg -i subcontractor_0*.deb subcontractor-plugins_0*.deb
+  apt install -f
-  apt install subcontractor subcontractor-plugins tftpd-hpa respkg contractor-ipxe
+  apt install tftpd-hpa
+  respkg -i contractor-ipxe_0.0.respkg

 now edit /etc/subcontractor.conf
 enable the modules you want to use, remove the ';' and set the 0 to a 1.